-- An Air Quality Impact Assessment is required in accordance with up to date local guidance to assess the potential impacts on the Stonepound Crossroads Air Quality Management Area (AQMA) and shall identify practical mitigation where appropriate. - A noise assessment will be required to inform mitigation measures to reduce the impact of noise from the adjacent railway line
+- An Air Quality Impact Assessment is required in accordance with up to date local guidance to assess the potential impacts on the Stonepound Crossroads Air Quality Management Area (AQMA) and shall identify practical mitigation where appropriate. - A noise assessment will be required to inform mitigation measures to reduce the impact of noise from the adjacent railway line.

-- Undertake an holistic approach to Green Infrastructure and corridors, including biodiversity and landscae enhancements and protection of the flood plain area adjacent to Herrings Stream which runs along the western boundary of the site as a Green Infrastructure corridor. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity.
-Avoid any loss of biodiversity through ecological protection and good design.
-Where it is not possible, mitigate and as a last resort compensate for any loss through ecological protection, enhancement and mitigation measures.
-Incorporate SuDS within the Green Infrastructure provide a wildlife buffer and appropriate enhancements to Herrings Stream to improve biodiversity and habitat creation.
+- Undertake an holistic approach to Green Infrastructure and corridors, including biodiversity and landscape enhancements and protection of the flood plain area adjacent to Herrings Stream which runs along the western boundary of the site as a Green Infrastructure corridor. - Conserve and enhance areas of wildlife value and ensure there is a net gain to biodiversity overall.
+Avoid any loss of biodiversity through ecological protection and enhancement, and good design.
+Where this is not possible, mitigate and as a last resort, compensate for any loss. - Incorporate SuDS within the Green Infrastructure provide a wildlife buffer and appropriate enhancements to Herrings Stream to improve biodiversity and habitat creation.